Introducing Various Notions of Distances between Space-Times: Background

 \begin{proof} We first apply the reverse triangle inequality: \be |d(x,x_i)-d(y,x_i)|\le d(x,y). \ee Next we choose a sequence $x_{i_j}\to y$ from the countable dense set, and observe that \be |d(x,x_{i_j})-d(y,x_{i_j})|\to |d(x,y)-d(y,y)|=d(x,y). \ee Thus \be \sup_{i\in {\mathbb N}}|d(x,x_i)-d(y,x_i)|=d(x,y) \ee which gives (\ref{eq:K-dist-pres}). \end{proof}

-Note that the fact that the Kuratowski map is distance preserving immediately implies that $\ell^\infty$ is a candidate for the metric-spaces, $Z$, used in the definitions of $GH$, $mm$, and $\mathcal{F}$ distances, and that Kuratowski maps are candidates for the distance preserving maps in (\ref{defn:GH}), (\ref{defn:mm}), and (\ref{defn:F}).
-Some papers will use this infima as the definition of $d_{GH}$ but they are not always exactly equal, so we will define the infima achieved using Kuratowski maps in (\ref{defn:GH}), (\ref{defn:mm}), and (\ref{defn:F}) as $d_{\kappa-GH}$, $d_{\kappa-mm}$, and $d_{\kappa-\mathcal{F}}$ respectively.
+Note that the fact that the Fr\'echet map is distance preserving immediately implies that $\ell^\infty$ is a candidate for the metric-spaces, $Z$, used in the definitions of $GH$, $mm$, and $\mathcal{F}$ distances, and that Fr\'echet maps are candidates for the distance preserving maps in (\ref{defn:GH}), (\ref{defn:mm}), and (\ref{defn:F}).
+Some papers will use this infima as the definition of $d_{GH}$ but they are not always exactly equal, so we will define the infima achieved using Fr\'echet maps in (\ref{defn:GH}), (\ref{defn:mm}), and (\ref{defn:F}) as $d_{\kappa-GH}$, $d_{\kappa-mm}$, and $d_{\kappa-\mathcal{F}}$ respectively.